★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Biscoff is strongly associated with a repeatable consumption ritual (coffee companion) while management is actively expanding demand occasions to deepen habit formation.
+Biscoff remains associated with a repeatable consumption ritual while management is expanding occasions through spread, sandwich cookies, co-branded chocolate, and ice cream.

 Erosion risks